Orange County, New York: 2010 census

-2018

-Per the American Community Survey's 2018 estimates, there were 381,951 residents within Orange County.
-63.5% of the county was non-Hispanic white, 12.95 Black or African American, 0.8% Native American, 2.9% Asian, 0.1% Pacific Islander, 3.0% from two or more races, and 21.0% Hispanic or Latino of any race.
-24.4% of Orange County's residents spoke another language other than English at home.

-There were 126,776 households in 2018 and an average of 2.90 persons per household.
-The owner-occupied housing rate was 68.0% and the median gross rent of the county was $1,223.
-The median homeowner cost with a mortgage was $2,280 and $909 without a mortgage.

-The median income for a household from 2014 to 2018 was $76,716 and the per capita income was $33,472.
-11.5% of the county's inhabitants were below the poverty line in 2018.

-2020 Census

 Law and government

 Originally, like most New York counties, Orange County was governed by a board of supervisors.
 Its board consisted of the 20 town supervisors, nine city supervisors elected from the nine wards of the City of Newburgh, and four each elected from the wards of the cities of Middletown and Port Jervis.
 In 1968, the board adopted a county charter and a reapportionment plan that created the county legislature and executive.
-The first county executive and legislature were elected in November, 1969 and took office on January 1, 1970.
+The first county executive and legislature were elected in November 1969 and took office on January 1, 1970.
 Today, Orange County is still governed by the same charter; residents elect the county executive and a 21-member county legislature elected from 21 single-member districts.
 There are also several state constitutional positions that are elected, including a sheriff, county clerk and district attorney.
-Prior to 1 January 2008 four coroners were also elected; however, on that date, the county switched to a medical examiner system.
+Prior to January 1, 2008, four coroners were also elected; however, on that date, the county switched to a medical examiner system.